Spain or Portugal for Retirement: Which is Better?

 While the US has tax treaties with both Spain and Portugal, they realistically provide few benefits to Americans abroad thanks to tricky clauses.
 Fortunately, Americans living overseas can claim many of the same tax breaks as they would in the US.
 There are even a few expat-specific tax breaks.

-For American retirees abroad, the Foreign Tax Credit (FTC) can be particularly valuable.
+In high-tax countries, the Foreign Tax Credit (FTC) can be particularly valuable in helping expats avoid double taxation.
 The FTC offers dollar-for-dollar US tax credits on any foreign income tax credits you’ve paid.
 In countries with higher tax rates than the US, like Spain and Portugal, this often not only eliminates your US tax bill but also gives you excess credits to use on future ones.

 Keep in mind, moving abroad may trigger or change your reporting obligations.
 Expats commonly have to file the Foreign Bank Account Report (FBAR) and Form 8938.